DieracDelta/ML_coding_assngment/writeup/main.typ

 Word2Vec is typically used for predicting future words based on a vocabulary and corpus of words.
 That is, Word2Vec is able to, given a context, predict future words (the Continuous Bag of Words model).
 And, alternatively, given a word, predict a context (the Skip-Gram model).
 This fits nicely in with music generation, where, given a context, we would like to generate a playlist.

-The #link("https://arxiv.org/pdf/1301.3781.pdf")[Original paper] is the original paper that proposes these two architectures.
+The #link("https://arxiv.org/pdf/1301.3781.pdf")[paper] proposes these two architectures.
 However, we are interested in the Skip-Gram model specifically, since it is aimed at generating context words.
 This is precisely what we are interested in when generating playlists.

 The skip-gram model begins with defining a vocabulary of all possible words.
 Then, it encodes inputs into "one-hot" vectors.
 That is, vectors where the ith word makes the ith index of the input vector 1.
 It then multiplies the words by an "embedding" layer that just embeds each word.
 This may be thought of as a matrix where each row.
 Notice that this is just a fully connected layer of a neural network with no bias.
 This step looks like (assuming vocabulary set $V$ and embedding size $|S|$):